LupusLudit/Tetris-3D/README.md

 ## Introduction
 This game is programed in C#, using the unity game engine.
 The scripts containing the actual game code can be found in `Tetris-3D > Assets > Scripts`.
-Other game elements used can be found in the Assets folder like the 3D tile models, images, etc.
+Other game elements used (like the 3D tile models, images, etc.) can be found in the Assets folder.

 ## Software
-Since this game is still in development and the project does not contain an executable file (yet), so I have linked some software which can be used to inspect the code and run the game while its still beeing developed.
+Since this game is still in development and the project does not contain an executable file (yet), I linked some software which can be used to inspect the code and run the game while its still beeing developed.

 - **The Unity Game Engine**: [https://unity.com](https://unity.com/download)
 - **Visual Studio** (you can use any other text editor for inspecting the code): [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/)